TargetProcess/JS-mapping-templates/ADO JS Mappings/ado-ID-to-tp-CF-URL.md

-Mapping of TP URL CF to ADO ID
+Mapping of TP URL CF to ADO ID.
+Mapping is two-way due to loop prevention and enabled proper update of CF in TP in both cases, when entity was created in TP and pushed to ADO; 2) created in ADO and imported to TP.

 ### From TP to ADO